 Name a mode of transportation and it likely has aluminum in it, from aircraft carriers, yachts and ships to trains, buses and sedans, due to the metal’s combo of light weight and great strength.
 Aluminum is also versatile in that it can be used for interior and exterior parts, from electrical systems to the frames, as is the case for airplanes.

 The metal is just as widely used in automobiles due to their good thermal properties.
 Among the uses for it are wheels, suspension components, transmission housings, engine blocks, and wheel spacer bars, as well as handles, carburetor housings, mirrors, brackets, air filler adapters, fan clutch, and impellers.
 Suffice it to say that aluminum is so prevalent in cars that without it, you probably will not be driving your car as it is today.
+Some cars such as Tesla Model S and Ford F-150 have majority of their bodies made in aluminum.

 Aluminum has a high ductility and low density that makes it excellent for the transmission and distribution of high voltage electricity over long distances.
 Indeed, power lines and electrical equipment use about 10% of it, thanks also to its affordable cost.